 - conduct enquiries using Australian embassies, high commissions and consulates to try to locate the whereabouts of the missing person

-- contact and provide information to you on any developments
+- contact and provide information to you on any developments where permitted

 Privacy provisions operating in foreign countries can severely restrict the information provided to consular staff overseas by local law enforcement agencies.